SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 Your blessed affinity with fire and metal becomes more powerful.
 While wearing armor, you gain the following benefits:
 • You gain immunity to fire damage.
-• You have resistance to bludgeoning, piercing, and slashing damage from non magical attacks.
+• You have resistance to bludgeoning, piercing, and slashing damage from non-magical attacks.